 My son has autism, he’s ‘on the spectrum,’ as people say.
 He has a label.
 To me though, he’s just my little guy.
 My beautiful, funny and quirky four-year-old who is learning about his world.

-Here are some of the early red flags I saw, and why I’ve come around to the thinking that when in doubt, check it out.
+Here are some of the early red flags I saw in his development, and why I’ve come around to the thinking that when in doubt, check it out.

 The niggles started when he was a baby